adambirds/auto-add-github-labels/README.md

-# Auto Add Webhook to GitHub Repositories
+# Auto Add Labels to GitHub Repositories

-This script will auto add my discord webhook to all my GitHub repositories.
+This script will auto add my labels to all my GitHub repositories.